Lace Bugs: What Are They And How To Get Rid Of Them

 • Eggs inserted into evergreen plant tissues can survive winter and hatch in the springtime.

-There are lots of natural ways to tackle lace bugs, and it’s a good idea to practice all of them all of the time.
+There are many natural ways to tackle lace bugs, and it’s a good idea to practice them all the time.

 #1 – Knock them off with water.
 Early in the spring, give the undersides of your plant leaves a good dousing with the garden hose.
 A forceful spray will knock off nymphs and adults and wash the unsightly droppings off your plants’ leaves.